 There are few other things that bring me as much happiness and fulfillment than as writing.
 The happiness it brings is both from how it allows me to express myself in all elegance, freedom and simplicity, as well as from the joy it brings to others readers and the bond that it invariably cements between us, writer and reader.
 No matter what the topic, no matter when and how and for who, writing is a mission, a cause, a means and an end in and of itself.
 Make of it what you want, interpret it as you wish, but never underestimate its power.
 Continue reading “In Just Six Words…”

-Note: This is the first in a series of five thematic Lebanon-related posts, based on a conversation between the author and a Lebanese citizen who preferred to remain anonymous.
+Note: This is the third in a series of four thematic Lebanon-related posts, based on a conversation between the author and a Lebanese citizen who preferred to remain anonymous.
 The first post was on politics and the parliamentary elections and the second on the economy.